 Today, I am tumor free!
 My life is not the same as it was on November 23, 2014, but I am still standing!

 I learned a great deal over this past year.
-The one lesson that stands out for me the most is that I learned to be grateful.
+The one lesson that stands out most is that I learned to be grateful.

-I am most grateful to my husband who was by my side every step of the way.
-He advocated for me, told everyone we met that I was a nurse and a case manager and that I wanted to take an active role in my care and as a result, I did.
+I am most grateful to my husband, who was by my side every step of the way.
+He advocated for me, told everyone we met that I was a nurse and a case manager, and that I wanted to take an active role in my care, and as a result, I did.
 He kept my family and friends updated every step of the way.
-He came to the hospital every day, kept me company and asked the medical team questions when they made rounds so that he knew what was going on.
-He kept records of my care which came in handy more times that we can count.
-Those records helped to update new members of the team as they came on board and helped to prevent duplication and medical errors.
+He came to the hospital daily, kept me company, and asked the medical team questions when they made rounds so that he knew what was happening.
+He kept records of my care which came in handy more times than we can count.
+Those records helped update new team members as they came on board and helped prevent duplication and medical errors.
 He made sure that I had what I needed and was safe.
-When I came home, he cared for me, cooked for me, transported me when needed, took me for walks when I could not sleep, rubbed my back to help me relax and so many other things that I would never have imagined I would ask him to do.
+When I came home, he cared for me, cooked for me, transported me when needed, took me for walks when I could not sleep, rubbed my back to help me relax, and so many other things that I would never have imagined I would ask him to do.

 I am also grateful to my family and friends who prayed and supported me.
-Each was there in their own way and for that I am grateful.
+Each was there in their own way, and for that, I am grateful.
 Many took the time to come to visit me and spent endless hours sitting with me in the hospital or in my home.
-There were times that I did not talk, but just having them there was comforting and for that I am grateful.
+Sometimes I did not talk, but just having them there was comforting, and for that, I am grateful.

 I am grateful to my healthcare team.
-Specifically, I am grateful to Dr. Lossos and his counterparts who visited me when I was in the hospital and continue to follow me closely as an outpatient.
+Specifically, I am grateful to Dr. Lossos and his counterparts who visited me in the hospital and continue to follow me closely as an outpatient.

-I am grateful to his nurse practitioner and his office team who were responsive to our questions and request and always got back to us in a timely manner.
-I am also grateful to the nurses, the pharmacists, the aides, the housekeeping staff, food service team, the Chaplin and so many others who cared for me on the Oncology Unit at Sylvester Comprehensive Cancer Center.
+I am grateful to his nurse practitioner and office team, who were responsive to our questions and request and always got back to us promptly.
+I am also grateful to the nurses, the pharmacists, the aides, the housekeeping staff, the food service team, the Chaplin, and others who cared for me in the Oncology Unit at Sylvester Comprehensive Cancer Center.
 Each made an impression on me and did their part to help me through a very scary and difficult time.
-They were professional, caring and responsive to my needs and I am forever grateful.
+They were professional, caring, and responsive to my needs, and I am forever grateful.

-As I progressed in my journey, it was realized that I would benefit from rehabilitation.
-I chose Health South Rehabilitation Hospital in Sunrise FL for therapy and was grateful for the care I was provided by each therapist that treated me.
+As I progressed in my journey, I realized that I would benefit from rehabilitation.
+I chose Health South Rehabilitation Hospital in Sunrise, FL for therapy and was grateful for the care I was provided by each therapist that treated me.

 I initially started as an outpatient as I was very weak and had episodes of falling when trying to walk.
-The physical therapist took the time to explain to me and my husband the things that we could do that would help me regain my strength and keep safe.
+The physical therapist took the time to explain to me and my husband what we could do to help me regain my strength and keep safe.

 Once I completed chemotherapy, Dr. Lossos recognized that I needed additional therapy and recommended inpatient therapy as it would be more aggressive and comprehensive.
 Again I chose Health South and received excellent care from a team who shared their expertise, patience, and support.
 I have always admired therapists as they push you past what you think you can do.

-My team devised creative ways for me to be able to walk safely despite my bilateral foot drop and neuropathy.
+My team devised creative ways for me to walk safely despite my bilateral foot drop and neuropathy.
 When I was feeling low, the other patients inspired me.
-In addition to the therapists who cared for me, I am grateful to the physicians, nursing staff, case management team, transport team, dietary and housekeeping teams that made my stay productive.
+In addition to the therapists who cared for me, I am grateful to the physicians, nursing staff, case management team, transport team, and dietary and housekeeping teams that made my stay productive.

-It is hard to be a patient, but each member of the team did their best to make the stay as pleasant as possible.
+It is hard to be the patient, but each team member did their best to make the stay as pleasant as possible.
 I have to say that being an inpatient was the best thing I could have done for my confidence and safety.

-Once I was discharged, I returned to outpatient therapy in order to continue to build my strength and fine tune the exercises that help me physically and cognitively.
-I am grateful to each of my therapist who took the time to educate me so I understood the need for a home program to continue to address the physical and cognitive issues that I sustained.
+Once I was discharged, I returned to outpatient therapy to continue to build my strength and fine-tune the exercises that help me physically and cognitively.
+I am grateful to each of my therapists who took the time to educate me so I understood the need for a home program to continue addressing the physical and cognitive issues I sustained.

-Once discharge from formal therapy, I began swimming and took up water aerobics at Central Part, the local aquatic complex in Plantation FL.
+Once discharged from formal therapy, I began swimming and took up water aerobics at Central Part, the local aquatic complex in Plantation, FL.
 Here I met a wonderful group of people that make exercising fun.

-I am grateful to the company I worked for and for the benefits programs they had in place that enabled me to get the care I needed.
-Unfortunately, I could not continue my employment due to my condition, but as a result of the benefits they had in place, I am able to continue my treatment.
+I am grateful to the company I worked for and their benefits programs that enabled me to get the care I needed.
+Unfortunately, I could not continue my employment due to my condition, but I can continue my treatment due to the benefits they had in place.

 I am grateful to my colleagues and friends that supported me through the process and continue to support me today.
-There are too many people to recognize in this post, but I would like to thank my manager, Carol Brault who made the transition away from work as painless as possible.
-I would also like to thank a friend and colleague, Connie Sunderhaus who stepped in for me when I could no longer work.
-She was able to finish the various projects I was working on, carry on with many of the ongoing projects, and develop new programs that are benefiting the company as well as the industry of case management and care coordination.
+There are too many people to recognize in this post, but I would like to thank my manager, Carol Brault, who made the transition from work as painless as possible.
+I would also like to thank a friend and colleague, Connie Sunderhaus, who stepped in for me when I could no longer work.
+She was able to finish the various projects I was working on, carry on with many of the ongoing projects, and develop new programs that benefit the company and the case management and care coordination industry.

-I am also grateful to all of my friends on my various social networking sites.
-You have kept me company, allowed me to continue to learn, grow and develop new skills that have sustained me during low times.
-I have met many new people who have challenged me to write and share my experience of being a patient such as the members of Aspiring Nurse Bloggers.
-Through this group, I learned about blogging and created my current Blog, Nurse Advocate.
+I am also grateful to my friends on my various social networking sites.
+You have kept me company and allowed me to continue learning, growing, and developing new skills that have sustained me during low times.
+I have met many new people who have challenged me to write and share my patient experience, such as the members of Aspiring Nurse Bloggers.
+I learned about blogging through this group and created my current Blog, Nurse Advocate.

-I am also grateful to my nephew Patrick Douville and Kendall Spera who are my editors.
-They ensure the content contained in Nurse Advocate is a well-written resource for all members of the healthcare team as well as to consumers.
+I am also grateful to my nephew Patrick Douville and Kendall Spera, my editors.
+They ensure the content contained in Nurse Advocate is a well-written resource for all members of the healthcare team as well as consumers.

-I am grateful to all who have read and continue to read Nurse Advocate going forward.
+I am grateful to all who have read and continue to read Nurse Advocate as we advance.
 I look forward to your comments, questions, and suggestions.
 Thank you for everything!

 I hope you and your families have a Happy Thanksgiving.